katzz0/search-movies-react-hooks/README.md

 - Execute `npm install` to install app dependencies
 - Execute `npm start`
 - Browser's page will be opened automatically or you can visit `http://localhost:3000` to view this app

+## API key
+To access OMDB API you need an API key before you run Dev Server or build the application.
+You can get it at the official [web site](http://www.omdbapi.com/).
+To set that key set an environment variable, for example you can do that in Bash like that `export REACT_APP_API_KEY="{YOUR_KEY}"`.

 ## License
 OMDB React client is licensed under the MIT License - see the LICENSE file for details